dchenk/msgp/README.md

     Address    string `msgp:"address"`
     Age        int    `msgp:"age"`
     Hidden     string `msgp:"-"` // this field is ignored unexported bool              // this field is also ignored }
 ```

-By default, the code generator will satisfy `msgp.Sizer`, `msgp.Encoder`, `msgp.Decoder`, `msgp.Marshaler`,
+(The struct field tags are optional.)

-and `msgp.Unmarshaler`.
-Carefully-designed applications can use these methods to do marshalling/unmarshalling
+By default, the code generator will satisfy `msgp.Sizer`, `msgp.Encoder`, `msgp.Decoder`, `msgp.Marshaler`, and `msgp.Unmarshaler`.
-with zero heap allocations.
+Carefully-designed applications can use these methods to do marshalling/unmarshalling with zero heap allocations.

-While `msgp.Marshaler` and `msgp.Unmarshaler` are quite similar to the standard library's`json.Marshaler`
+While `msgp.Marshaler` and `msgp.Unmarshaler` are quite similar to the standard library's`json.Marshaler` and `json.Unmarshaler`,
-and `json.Unmarshaler`, `msgp.Encoder` and `msgp.Decoder` are useful for stream serialization.
+`msgp.Encoder` and `msgp.Decoder` are useful for stream serialization. (`*msgp.Writer` and `*msgp.Reader` are essentially
-(`*msgp.Writer` and `*msgp.Reader` are essentially protocol-aware versions of `*bufio.Writer` and `*bufio.Reader`.)
+protocol-aware versions of `*bufio.Writer` and `*bufio.Reader`.)

 ### Features